This website is not intended for children and we do not knowingly collect data relating to children.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We share your personal data within the adm Group.
-This will involve transferring your data outside the European Economic Area (EEA).
+This will involve transferring your data outside the United Kingdom (UK) and/or the European Economic Area (EEA).

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.